bartmarkiewicz/springBugDemoRepo/README.md

 # ConcurrentModificationException
 ![image](https://github.com/bartmarkiewicz/springBugDemoRepo/assets/39217312/f2cecd9d-6f0d-4e13-9d31-dde0c2c6408f)

 The occurence of the bug varies depending on the controller endpoint implementation, the filter chain, or other config.
-In this repo running this test results in a test failure about 8 in 500 test runs on average.
+In this repo running this test results in a test failure about 8 in 500 test runs on average on my machine.
 In bigger repos the bug can occur more or less often causing flaky tests and necessiating the re-running of the tests.
 Mocking the input stream doesn't seem to work around the issue but reduces its occurence.

+# Spring Framework versions affected
+3.0.7 and 3.2.0-SNAPSHOT, potentially all

 # How to replicate
 - Pull the repository